 Camus’ famous tale of an ordinary man drawn into a senseless murder on an Algerian beach is approachable enough to reach a wide audience while still putting forth a coherent philosophical position, making it a clear-cut choice for the top philosophical novel.

-For more philosophical fiction, download the favorite philosophical novels of eleven philosophical fiction authors and a one-page PDF shopping guide to The 105 Best Philosophical Novels using the form below.
+For more philosophical fiction, download the favorite philosophical novels of twelve philosophical fiction authors and a one-page PDF shopping guide to The Best Philosophical Novels using the form below.
+And to stay up-to-date with your philosophical reading, check out the best philosophical novels published in the years after this list: